JoshuaMHardy/proteindj/docs/testing.md

 ### Overview

 The `end2end_test.sh` script is a comprehensive testing framework for the ProteinDJ pipeline that automatically tests all supported pipeline modes and generates detailed reports.
 It helps ensure pipeline reliability and provides insights into the performance of different protein design modes.
-A full test takes ~40 minutes on 4 A30 GPUs.
+A full test takes an hour on 4 A30 GPUs.

 ### Features

-- ✅ **Automated Testing**: Tests all 8 pipeline modes automatically
+- ✅ **Automated Testing**: Tests all 13 pipeline modes automatically
 - 📊 **Comprehensive Reporting**:

       - Generates detailed text reports